Nada18-sec/Python-Scripts/README.md

 # Python-Scripts
-All the fun python scripts I learn..
+All the fun random python scripts I learn..